dynamicguy/mw-docs/docs/advanced/internationalization.md

 > **Note**
 >
-> MajorityWorld uses Transifex to coordinate translations.
+> DrikGallery uses Transifex to coordinate translations.
 > If you wish to help, head to the [translation dashboard](https://www.transifex.com/dynamicguy/saleor-1/).
 >
 > All translations are handled by the community.
 Translation teams are open and everyone is welcome to request a new language.

-MajorityWorld uses `gettext` for translation.
+DrikGallery uses `gettext` for translation.
 This is an industry standard for translating software and it is the most common way to translate Django applications.

-MajorityWorld’s storefront and dashboard are both prepared for translation.
+DrikGallery’s storefront and dashboard are both prepared for translation.
 The storefront and dashboard use unconnected translation domains and can be translated separately.
 Additionally, all translation strings are equipped with context description to make translation easier and more accurate.

 ### Model Translation

-MajorityWorld enables you to translate database content (for example, product descriptions).
+DrikGallery enables you to translate database content (for example, product descriptions).

 > **Note**
 >